Matt Ross | Faculty Director

 She got her start in GIS in 1997 working on the New York State GAP Analysis Project, a summer research job that led to a lifelong career.
 She has a B.S. in Natural Resources and an M.S. in GIS from Cornell University.
 Elizabeth worked for 8 years as a GIS instructor for Esri, taught GIS for 6 years at Front Range Community College and now enjoys being a GIS Instructor at CSU.
 She specializes in Spatial Analysis/spatial problem solving, Python scripting, mobile data collection, and the ArcGIS Desktop suite.
 When she’s not working with maps, Elizabeth enjoys time in the great outdoors with her husband, kids, and Samoyed dog.

-Greg is the cartographer/web mapping specialist at the Geospatial Centroid.
+Greg provides support for web mapping and citizen science related projects at the Geospatial Centroid.
 He is also a research scientist at the Natural Resource Ecology Laboratory (NREL) at CSU and is the co-founder and director of CitSci.org – a global citizen science support platform supporting over 870 projects and curating over 1 million spatial measurements made by volunteers.
 He received his PhD from CSU in citizen science, community-based monitoring, and ecological informatics.
 His research focuses on designing and evaluating cyber-infrastructure systems for citizen science, understanding the socio-ecological outcomes of engaging the public in science, assessing the value of local and traditional ecological knowledge, and developing spatial-temporal decision support systems.
 Greg strives to create innovative ecological data management and visualization solutions (and maps!) to help communities solve place-based environmental challenges.
 He loves trail running, mountaineering, telemark skiing, backpacking, and spending time with his family.